We Help Franchisees Change Franchise Systems Through Associations and Class Actions

 While it may not be as powerful as a class-action lawsuit in the ability to obtain damages, an association lawsuit may present several other advantages.
 It can be brought on behalf of a smaller franchise system than a class action.
 There is also no legal requirement of unanimity which can make association lawsuits viable even where there are small variations in the franchisees’ claims.

 In many situations, an association and an individual franchisees’ lawsuits can be brought at the same time, allowing the parties to split the cost and expense of the lawsuit.
 This can allow the association to obtain relief and the individual franchisees to obtain damages.

 Even if an association is not prepared to file a separate lawsuit, the association may be able to fund your lawsuit.
-Oftentimes associations can fund individual lawsuits as test cases to cause a change in a franchise system.
+Associations can fund individual lawsuits as test cases to create change in a franchise system.
 So even if the association is not prepared to file a lawsuit, working with the association can often allow you to reduce or eliminate your cost of litigation.
-An experienced franchisee association attorney can help you understand your options and decide which one is best for you.
+An experienced franchise association attorney can help you understand your options and decide which one is best for you.

 Our founder, Doug Luther, began his career at Global 100 law firm Sheppard Mullin and then moved on to the well-known litigation firm Glaser Weil.
 He has represented Fortune 500 companies in complex, multi-million dollar cases.
 If you are considering either a class action or an association lawsuit, Mr. Luther brings the knowledge and depth of experience you need.

-When litigation is your last remaining option, you need an aggressive franchisee association and class action attorney on your side.
+When litigation is your last remaining option, you need an aggressive franchise attorney on your side.
 We start by working with you to identify your options and then develop an effective strategy to accomplish your unique goals.
-Whether you are in Orange County, Southern California, or beyond, to discuss your case and how we can help, call or email us today to schedule a consultation.
+Whether you are in Orange County, San Diego, Los Angeles, Northern California, or beyond, to discuss your case and how we can help, call or email us today to schedule a consultation.